microsoft/Olive/examples/bert/README.md

 In order to use this example, `<place_holder>` in the `azureml_client` section must be replaced with the appropriate values for your
 AzureML workspace.

-#### Huggingface Model Optimization
-The workflow in [hf_bert_ptq_cpu.json](hf_bert_ptq_cpu.json) is similar to the above workflow, but uses
-    - Huggingface transformers to load the model.
-    - Huggingface datasets to load the dataset.
-    - Huggingface evaluate to evaluate the model.

 ### BERT optimization with Intel® Neural Compressor PTQ on CPU
 This workflow performs BERT optimization on CPU with Intel® Neural Compressor quantization tuner.
 It performs the optimization pipeline: